ruchee/vimrc/vimfiles/bundle/vim-python/submodules/pylint/doc/user_guide/run.rst

 disabling everything, and then re-enabling only what you need.

-Each checker has some specific options, which can take either a yes/no value, an integer, a python regular expression, or a comma separated list of values (which are generally used to override a regular expression in special cases).
+Each checker has some specific options, which can take either a yes/no value, an integer, a python regular expression, or a comma-separated list of values (which are generally used to override a regular expression in special cases).
 For a full list of options, use ``--help``